Hundreds injured, 3 dead, as earthquake hits Iran - NewsBreak

 Top Ukrainian security official says Russia preparing for ‘maximum escalation’ in the war

-CNN — Russia is gearing up for a "maximum escalation" of the war in Ukraine, potentially as soon as the next few weeks, according to a top Ukrainian national security official.
-"These will be defining months in the war," Oleksiy Danilov, secretary of Ukraine's National Security and Defense Council,...
+Russia is gearing up for a “maximum escalation” of the war in Ukraine, potentially as soon as the next few weeks, according to a top Ukrainian national security official.
+“These will be defining months in the war,” Oleksiy Danilov, secretary of Ukraine’s National Security and Defense Council, told Sky News in an interview broadcast Tuesday.

 ‘It’s all empty promises’: Palestinians feel betrayed by US, warn there’s only so much they can bear

-CNN — Abu A'asem brews pot after pot of his specialty Arabic coffee, despite the pouring rain.
+Abu A’asem brews pot after pot of his specialty Arabic coffee, despite the pouring rain.
 His corner stand at the heart of Ramallah is always busy, no matter the weather, but his future as a Palestinian is very much as gloomy as the skies above.
-"I am...
+“I am 40 years...

 Far from Bakhmut, an intense fight in trenches and minefields